aufome/ltv-prediction/README.md

 This project delivers a production-style LTV system with:

-- hurdle modeling for zero inflation
+- explicit hurdle modeling for zero inflation

-- calibrated payer probabilities
+- strong payer classification with calibrated probabilities

-- capped-log revenue regression
+- capped revenue regression for stability and calibration

-- revenue-consistent scaling
+- SHAP-based interpretability

-- SHAP-based explainability
+- excellent revenue-ranking performance

-- strong ranking utility for targeting
+The final model balances accuracy, calibration, interpretability, and business usefulness.

 ---